brudalevante/fatal101-BPI-R4_Openwrt_Plus_MTK/README.md

 This build is designed to be highly customizable.
 Here are the key directories you can modify:

   * `patches/`: Contains all `.patch` files and Makefiles that modify the source code.
 The defconfig file, which defines the build's package selection, is also located here.
   * `files/`: This directory mirrors the root filesystem of the final image.
   * `files/etc/`: For general configuration files like `shadow`.
   * `files/config/`: For UCI-specific configuration files like `network, wireless, and firewall`.
   * `scripts/`: Contains shell scripts that can be run on the first boot via the `uci-defaults` mechanism.

 By adding or removing files in these directories, you can tailor the final firmware to your exact needs without having to modify the main build script logic.

 ### **For latest compiled bpi-r4 sysupgradeb/sdcard images can be downloaded from mediafire..**

-Images for BE14 without the eeprom issue - https://www.mediafire.com/file/m3hu1j4op8asa29/BPI_R4_Images_without_TX_Power_patches_15.08.2025.zip
+Images for BE14 without the eeprom issue - https://www.mediafire.com/file/n3zfy5ywryj3vsf/BPI_R4_Images_without_TX_Power_patches_25.08.2025.zip

-### **Update - I've added a new patch for those with the BE14 with the eeprom issue..**

-Images for BE14 with the eeprom issue - https://www.mediafire.com/file/n5pmpdqxqq9t78a/BPI-R4_Images_with_TX_Power_patches_15.08.2025.zip
+Images for BE14 with the eeprom issue - https://www.mediafire.com/file/wqo9c24ktf4h40b/BPI-R4_Images_with_TX_Power_patches_25.08.2025.zip

 ### **Updated with new patchs to remove the duplicating lan ports issue showing in Luci..**

 If your using my build or any openwrt-24.10 commits pre-kernel 6.6.100 use - 3703-Gillys-Remove-duplicated-ports.patch

   `cp "$SOURCE_PATCH_DIR/3703-Gillys-Remove-duplicated-ports.patch" "$MTK_FEEDS_DIR/autobuild/unified/filogic/24.10/patches-base/"`

 If your using openwrt-24.10 commit with kernel 6.6.100 use this patch instead - 3703-remove-02_network.orig.patch

   `cp "$SOURCE_PATCH_DIR/3703-remove-02_network.orig.patch" "$MTK_FEEDS_DIR/autobuild/unified/filogic/24.10/patches-base/"`

 ### **Update Notes..**